rory-opanai/DemoDash/README.md

    - Upload documents, run embeddings search, inspect semantic matches.
    - Toggle guardrails/tones on the knowledge assistant and support bot to confirm behavioural changes.
    - Validate failure paths by temporarily clearing the API key or forcing invalid parameters—the UI should surface friendly error messages.
+   - Visit **Forecasting** and **Connectors** to confirm MCP-enabled flows render helpful guidance when Salesforce credentials are missing.

 ## License